 Skip to content

-This page is the technical setup guide for using Fluent with Codex.
+This page is the technical setup guide for local and CLI use with Codex.

 You still work in Codex directly.
 Fluent is the MCP server Codex uses for structured context and tools.